Psychotherapy in Toronto - Downtown

 While we do our best, our relationships remain fraught with challenges.
 No relationship gets off scot-free.
-Great relating comes down to how we negotiate our inevitable differences.
+Great relating comes down to how we deal with our inevitable differences.
 Issues - which arise intra-personally, inter-personally and externally - wreak havoc on our interactions with loved ones.
 Beliefs - about ourselves and others - are very much alive in our relational dynamics.
 What to do?
-How to make sense of or deal with all the variables?
+How to make sense of or handle all the variables?
 You wonder what, if any, your part in it all is.
 You ask yourself whether - and how - to move on or stay.
 You contemplate the impact on your self-esteem and future.
 If you are troubled by these or other questions, I encourage you to get in touch with me.

-Recognizing your individuality, or your unique dynamic as a couple, I will tailor my knowledge to you.
+Recognizing your individuality or your unique dynamic as a couple, I will tailor my knowledge to you.
 Being emotionally present to your feelings, needs and concerns as they arise, I aim to help you to gain insight, communicate genuinely and engage deeply.

-While therapy is less stigmatized than it used to be, you might feel a sense of shame about the idea of seeing a therapist - shame that you haven't quite managed to solve your relationship issues or shame that you may not have made the best choices for yourself.
+While therapy is less stigmatized than it used to be, you might feel a sense of shame about the idea of seeing a therapist - shame that you haven't quite managed to solve your relationship issues on your own or shame that you may not have made the best choices for yourself.
 Maybe you would like to learn how to reach out for and respond to others.
 Have past experiences or recent events overwhelmed your ability to cope?
 Know that we all get stuck at times and stand to benefit from working with a professional.

 Life purpose or life transition therapy: